IronGarden16/100DaysOfCode/Log.md

 the namespacing since I believe it introduced more layers of the store than wanted eg. rootGetters etc.
 I removed the type column on the transaction table and add the type indication via text color and additional indication via text (+ and -).

+## Day 6: New Version
+I found out that there is a new version of Vue.
+So without hesitation, I updated my project's dependency.
+On the new version of Vue, there is a change of syntax for slots.
+So, I refactored my project to use the new syntax.